 There many diseases which can affect the retina.
 Some of the most common are:

-Some treatments for retinal disease involve intravitreal injection of a variety of drugs:
+The above retinal diseases may require treatment with intravitreal injections of a variety of drugs: